dinujaperera93/unhappy-customers-logistics-delivery-ml/README.md

 ## Goal

-The main focus was to identify which factors affected most for the unhappiness of the customers.
+The main focus was to identify which factors affected most for the unhappy customers.

 ## Objectives